A scene is a unit of story that takes place at a specific location and time. If one of these changes, you have a new scene.

 He turns off the lamp and quietly nestles himself under the covers...

 INT.
 PETE’S ROOM – DAY

 EXT.
 BACKYARD – NIGHT

-Masks pulled down, they insert the pick into the lock.
-They turn the torque wrench and enter...
+Mask pulled down, Steve inserts the pick into the lock.
+He turns the tension wrench and they enter...

 INT.
 LAUNDRY ROOM – CONTINUOUS